gshen7/educational-js-game/outline.md

     }
     ```
     * add drawbircks call in main draw function
-7. actually breaking the bricks
+7. [LIVE] actually breaking the bricks
     * collision detection function - collision logic is true if ball x greater than brick x and ball x less than brick x plus brick width and ball y greater than brick y and ball y less than brick y plus height of brick
     ```
     function collisionDetection() {